| | The ip device provides the interface to Internet Protocol stacks.

 |

-Remove the multicast address Media–addr from this interface.
+scanbs Make the wireless interface scan for base stations.| | | | | | | | Remove the multicast address Media–addr from this interface.

 |